-When it comes to Valentine’s gifts, you really can’t go wrong with a plushy.
-But plushies can also be a bit generic and impersonal, and we don’t want that.
-So I’ve scoured the web to find the best plushies for this Valentine’s — and of course, they’re science-themed!
+When it comes to Valentine’s gifts, you really can’t go wrong with a plushie — but plushies can also be a bit generic and impersonal, and no one really wants that.
+So we’ve scoured the web to find the best and most unique plushies for this Valentine’s — and of course, they’re science-themed!

 Love is in the air, and like a microbe, love thrives in warm, comfy environments.
 Guaranteed to make your Valentine smile, and then laugh — when they learn that the viruses here are Chlamydia, Herpes, and Kissing Disease.
 That’s right, you get to give your Valentine an STD bouquet, and they’ll thank you for it!